Robbie Crawford (footballer, born 1993)

-Robert David Crawford (born 19 March 1993) is a Scottish footballer who plays as a midfielder for USL Championship club Charleston Battery.
+Robert David Crawford (born 19 March 1993) is a Scottish retired footballer who is an assistant coach USL Championship club Charleston Battery.
 He has previously played for Rangers, Raith Rovers, East Kilbride, FH, IFK Mariehamn, and Charleston Battery as well as spending time on loan at Greenock Morton and Alloa Athletic.

 Career

+Playing career

 Crawford joined Rangers aged eight and played in the club's youth sides before progressing to the first team in the 2012–13 season when the club was demoted to the bottom division.
 Despite featuring as an unused substitute in the previous season, Crawford made his professional debut on 29 July 2012 in a Challenge Cup against Brechin City.
 He went on to score his first goal for the club on 23 September in a league match against Montrose and went on to finish the season with a total of five goals and 27 appearances.

 Crawford joined Greenock Morton on loan for the first part of the 2014–15 season.
 He made his first Rangers appearance in over a year against Hearts.
 The following season on 1 September 2015, Crawford joined Alloa Athletic on a season-long loan.
 On 18 August 2016, Crawford had his contract with Rangers terminated.
 He signed a short-term contract with Raith Rovers in November 2016.

 On 23 December 2016, it was announced that Crawford mutually terminated his contract with Raith Rovers.
 In January 2017, Crawford played three games for Lowland Football League side East Kilbride, scoring two goals before heading to America.
 He appeared in one pre-season game for U.S. club North Carolina FC.
 On 5 April 2017, he joined Icelandic champions FH.

 On 15 January 2019, IFK Mariehamn announced the signing of Crawford on a one-year contract.

 On 4 February 2020, Crawford joined USL Championship club Charleston Battery.

 On 1 April 2022, Crawford joined USL Championship club Monterey Bay.
 On July 21, 2022, Crawford made the move back to Charleston Battery.
+Crawford announced his retirement in January 2025.

+Coaching career

+Following his retirement in January 2025, Crawford joined the technical staff of Charleston Battery as an assistant coach.